lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 For more detailed instructions please visit: http://code.google.com/p/icatproject/wiki/InstallIcat42

+Note that there is discussion of Oracle and sqlplus in this copy of the note.
+This will be removed when its use has been eliminted.

-In order to make it simple to install ICAT40, the following configuration is assumed:
+In order to make it simple to install ICAT42, the following configuration is assumed:

-Properites files:

-The .properties files must be in the config directory of domain1 of the glassfish server.
-You may find it convenient to put a symbolic link from the config directory to the properties files.

-File ojdbc14.jar:

-This file is distributed by Oracle.
-We do not distribute it as this would violate our agreement with Oracle.
-Put it into the lib directory of domain1 of the glassfish server.
-A symbolic link is allowed.

 Operating system: